Freeview is the most common way to watch TV for free, but Freesat's universal coverage make it a viable option for many.

 Ultimately, whether you choose Freeview or Freesat will probably depend on how good your Freeview signal is.

 Freeview and Freesat users both get access to a digital TV service without paying a monthly fee or signing up to a contract.
 The difference is in the delivery:

 - Freeview: delivered through an aerial and a set top box.

 - Freesat: delivered through a minidish and a set top box.

-Anyone who's unsure should check what services they're likely to get with Freeview should check on their site, here, using their postcode and house number.
+Anyone who's unsure should check what services they're likely to get with Freeview should check on the official website using their postcode and house number.

 People who already have a dish - such as former Sky customers - will still need to buy a new Freesat-specific box, but then it's simply a case of switching the cables across.

 Basic Freesat set top boxes start at about £40, although reviews of some cheaper models complain about the ease of set-up.
 These seem to be issues with the boxes themselves rather than the Freesat service.

 One of the best rated Freesat boxes is the Manhattan SX Freesat HD Box which, as the name suggests, is HD ready as well as being a slightly more resilient piece of equipment than cheaper options on the market.

 There are recordable Freesat boxes available, but, again, quality boxes come with premium price tags.